OneSparse/OneSparse/README.md

 different "semiring" algebra operations, that can be used as basic building blocks to implement a wide variety of graph algorithms.

-pgGraphBLAS leverages the expertise in the field of sparse matrix programming by [The GraphBLAS Forum](http://graphblas.org) and uses the [SuiteSparse:GraphBLAS](http://faculty.cse.tamu.edu/davis/GraphBLAS.html)
+OneSparse leverages the expertise in the field of sparse matrix programming by [The GraphBLAS Forum](http://graphblas.org) and uses the [SuiteSparse:GraphBLAS](http://faculty.cse.tamu.edu/davis/GraphBLAS.html)